adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/dataconcepts.md

 The server side version adds another field - the `Deleted` boolean.
 This is described in the `ITableData` interface that is provided with the Azure Mobile Apps Server SDK.

+!!! info
-> The Azure Mobile Apps SDK uses `DateTimeOffset` instead of `DateTime`.
+    The Azure Mobile Apps SDK uses `DateTimeOffset` instead of `DateTime`.
 A DateTime object is time zone aware, and time zone definitions change over time.
 The DateTimeOffset does not know anything about time zones.
 The DateTime representation can change depending on where you are.
 The DateTimeOffset will never change.
 This makes it a better choice for these things.
 You will see dates stored in UTC in your database as a result of this.

 Each element of the TableData (and ITableData) has a purpose, nominally to deal with situations with Offline Sync.